-Millar & Mixon, LLC will review your dog bite or attack case at no charge.
+The Millar Law Firm specializes in dog bite and attack cases and can investigate your claim at no charge.
 We have helped many children, adults and seniors recover large verdicts and settlements for medical bills, puncture and tear wounds, nerve damage, pain and suffering and physical and emotional scars.

-- Is the dog owner responsible for my medical bills?
+- When is a dog’s owner responsible to pay my medical bills?

-- What if the owner denies he or she has insurance?
+- What should I do if the dog-owner denies he or she has insurance?
 (Don’t take their word for it!)

-- What if the dog was leashed or escaped from its owner?
+- What happens if the dog escaped from its owner?
 Do I have a case?

-- Has the dog bitten anyone before?
-(We will investigate for you.)
+- Has the dog bitten anyone before? (let us find out for you)

-Millar & Mixon, LLC will answer your questions and investigate your case:
+The Millar Law Firm will answer your questions and investigate your case:

 Our firm will assign one of our Atlanta dog bite attorneys to properly evaluate your case.

-Bruce Millar discusses dog bites in Atlanta, Georgia.
+Attorney Bruce Millar talks dog bites in Atlanta, Georgia.

 - We investigate how the dog bite occurred, including reviewing any police or animal control reports and interviewing witnesses to the attack to prove it was not your fault.